About East Village, Hot Springs Village, AR

 Apart from the golf courses, you are also within walking distance from Lake Balboa, Lake Estrella, Lake Sophia, Lake Granada, Lake Isabella, and Lake Maria.
 Going out of the East Gate, you will have access to grocery shops, a series of restaurants, and entertainment.

-Every third Sunday of the month, talented amateur musicians are given a platform to showcase their talents through the Rhythm Jam.
+Every third Sunday of the month, talented amateur musicians are given a platform to showcase their talents through the Rock Porch Sessions.

 Hot Springs Village puts importance on culture and most of it is on display at the 654 seat Woodlands Auditorium, which hosts dances, choral performances, ballets, musicals, and plays.

-You can join the Ouachita Rod & Gun Club if you like hunting and fishing.
-Meanwhile, Basecamp is a group that organizes camping and nature hikes, along with some good food and music.
-There are also biking clubs if you are passionate about the sport.
+You can join the Basecamp Adventure Club, a group that organizes camping and nature hikes, along with some good food and music.
+There are also biking clubs if you are passionate about cycling.

 There are more than 200 clubs and organizations within Hot Springs Village with varied interests ranging from automotive, history, dance, politics, music, and arts and crafts.